rajan-code/Tag-Game/README.md

 - Players can choose amount of time
 - Players can choose number of rounds
 - Players can choose the speed

+Controls:
+RED: WASD
+BLUE: 4,5,6,8 on num pad or arrow keys